gokul-pv/EVA6_Capstone/Dataset/README.md

 ### Basic structure and common elements

-File format used by COCO annotations is JSON, which has dictionary (key-value pairs inside braces, `{…}`) as a top value.
-It can also have lists (ordered collections of items inside brackets, `[…]`) or dictionaries nested inside.
+File format used by COCO annotations is JSON, which has dictionary (key-value pairs inside braces) as a top value.
+It can also have lists (ordered collections of items inside brackets) or dictionaries nested inside.
 Basic structure is as follows:

 ```json
 {